top of page

 - After an initial consultation to determine if my services are a good match for you, I will send several forms for you to complete in advance of our first session (treatment consent form, new client background form, and, if desired, a release form that allows me to speak with another healthcare provider, teacher, etc. of your choosing).

 - The first session is an evaluation session that typically lasts 90 minutes.
 Depending on the issue and the age of a child, I may recommend a "parent only" preliminary session to speak candidly about parental concerns and goals for the therapy.
-For teens, adults, and couples, the initial session still is 90 minutes so that we can fully discuss relevant background information, make diagnostic decisions, and develop a treatment plan.
+For teens and adults the initial session still is 90 minutes so that we can fully discuss relevant background information, make diagnostic decisions, and develop a treatment plan.